Gabe-Itch-jar/Carilana/README.md

 <hr>
-We develop bypasses / modules for the LiquidBounce script API.
+We develop bypasses / modules Minecraft servers and anticheats via the LiquidBounce script API.
 If you want to see more information, check below.
 <hr>

 <details>